 Edmonton Community Foundation’s (ECF) Young Edmonton Grants (YEG) program provides local youth with funding to turn their ideas into reality.

-The YEG program gives funding for projects initiated, led, and organized by Edmonton and area youth.
+THE YEG PROGRAM GIVES FUNDING for projects initiated, led, and organized by young Edmonton and area residents.
 These grants range from $500-$3,000 and are available for residents between the ages of 13 and 24.

 In 2016, Todd Houseman and Ben Gorodetsky received $2,950 from ECF to produce an Indigenous storytelling event called Stories on the Hills.
 The event took place at Fort Edmonton Park and featured Ben and Todd’s improv troupe Folk Lordz.
 They also featured other respected Indigenous storytellers, including Elder Jerry Saddleback and Grand Chief Tony Alexis.
 This event had musical entertainment by Quantum Tangle and visual storytelling through painting and poetry by Lana Whiskeyjack.
 You can read all about Ben and Todd’s project here.